resourcesync/py-resourcesync/README.md

 `py-resourcesync` will have to be provided with the necessary metadata of the resources in a server so that it can generate the appropriate ResourceSync documents.
-For this purpose, the library provides a plugin like interface so that the user can hook up any source of metadata with `py-resourcesync`.
-The metadata source could be a filesystem, a database like MySQL or elasticsearch, or an OAI-PMH endpoint, or a REST API.
+For this purpose, the library provides a plugin-like interface so that the user can hook up any source of metadata with `py-resourcesync`.
+The metadata source could be a filesystem, a database like MySQL or elasticsearch, an OAI-PMH endpoint, or a REST API.
 This plugin interface is called a `Generator`, and Generators for common metadata stores like the ones mentioned above will be implemented in the near future.